 Before owning our Jeanneau 43′, we had a Cal 39′ named Escapade for two years and we had great adventures while exploring the San Juan Islands, Gulf Islands and Desolation Sound.
 We loved Escapade, but when we started talking about living aboard we decided we’d like a few more creature comforts.
 We sold Escapade, and bought our Jeanneau 43′ Sun Odyssey Deck Salon, and soon named her Happy Dance for the crazy happy dances we did when we finally made her ours!
 We sold all our land based stuff, except for a few treasures that would fit in an 8′ x 10′ shed, moved aboard and the rest as they say is history!

 Happy Dance is our home now and we are extremely comfortable.
 She’s 43′ long and 13.8′ wide, has two beds (berths), two baths (heads) with a full sized shower, a nice size living room (salon) and kitchen (galley) with all the necessary amenities.
 We even have two decks (foredeck and cockpit), and a heated swimming pool.
-We’ve added solar, a water-maker, extra sails, and lots of other important stuff.
+We’ve added solar panels, a water-maker, extra sails, and lots of other important stuff.
 She sails like a dream and takes very good care of us!

 We hope you’ll chuckle along with us as we share our escapades on land and sea in this wonderful world!